 According to National Geographic 54% of Icelanders believe in Elves so be on the look out for them on your sojourn in Iceland.
-It is noteable that Reykjavik has an Elf School.
+It is notable that Reykjavik has an Elf School.
 Also enjoy a great article on Huldufólk!

 Iceland is ethereal and beautiful with dramatic sunrises and sunsets, milky blue hot springs and black lava beaches, soft green moss and wildflowers, red-hot bubbling mud, translucent geysers and silver-white glaciers.

 South Iceland is especially photogenic with breathtaking waterfalls around every corner, glacier lagoons, incredible vistas around Vik, and bucolic farming villages with sheep and Icelandic horses as far as the eye can see.
 Make sure to watch the wind in terms of camera movement, the mist from waterfalls on your lens and watch your step on slippery lava rocks in the rain.

 Iceland’s geographic isolation and the government’s strict environmental regulations help to produce some of the healthiest and freshest food on the planet.
 Here you will find excellent fish from the North Atlantic Ocean including cod, herring, haddock, char, and lobster.
 Smoked salmon and free-range lamb are also specialties.
 There are innovations on the food scene as well with gourmet additions using berries (bilberries), lava salt butter, and creative foams.
 A traditional mainstay is plokkfiskur which is a mashed fish stew that is sure to warm you up after a long day exploring.